 (b) Termination for Cause.

-Upon either Party’s (the Non-Breaching Party’s) knowledge of a material breach by the other party (the Breaching Party), the Non-Breaching Party may:
+Upon either Party’s (the Non-Breaching Party’s) knowledge of a material breach of this Agreement by the other party (the Breaching Party), the Non-Breaching Party:

-(1) Provide an opportunity for the Breaching Party to cure the material breach or end the violation and terminate this Agreement if the Breaching Party does not cure the material breach or end the violation within the reasonable time specified by the Non-Breaching Party; or
+(1) Shall provide written notice and an opportunity for the Breaching Party to cure the material breach or end the violation and may terminate this Agreement if the Breaching Party does not cure the material breach or end the violation within the reasonable time specified by the Non-Breaching Party (but in no event less than 30 days); or

-(2) If neither termination nor cure is feasible, the Non-Breaching Party may report the violation to the Secretary.
-Failure by the Non-Breaching Party to exercise its rights to terminate under this provision shall not be construed as a waiver of its rights to terminate, rescind or revoke the services herein in case of any subsequent breach.
+(2) May, if neither termination nor cure is feasible, report the violation to the Secretary.
+Failure by the Non-Breaching Party to exercise its rights to terminate under this provision shall not be construed as a waiver of its rights to terminate herein in case of any subsequent breach.

 (c) Effect of Termination.